Documentation

 FastStore leverages Next.js rewrites to create custom routes while using existing Product Listing Page (PLP) templates.
 This allows you to map specific URLs to templates defined in Headless CMS, providing flexibility in content organization and URL structure.

-For more information on using rewrites with a PLP template, check the Using rewrites with PLP template section in the Multiple Page Templates documentation.
+For more information on using rewrites with a PLP template, refer to the Using rewrites with PLP template section in the Multiple Page Templates documentation.

 Contributors